 Get to know Isabella Loong – Student Spotlight

-Trimester 1 student Isabella Loong is a producer, composer and engineer whose musical background is a combination of classical violin and electronic music.
-Isabella began our Advanced Diploma of Music Industry in February 2022 and, like her peers, has been quick to book in studio time at Studios 301 and collaborate on as many student projects as possible.
+Isabella Loong is a producer, composer and engineer whose musical background is a combination of classical violin and electronic music.
+She began our CUA60520 Advanced Diploma of Music in February 2022 and, like her peers, has been quick to book in studio time at Studios 301 and collaborate on as many student projects as possible.

 How would you describe your musical style?

 My main musical style is a combination of classical and electronic music.
 But I definitely want to expand my engineering experience across a variety of styles.

 Who are your musical inspirations?